Zero paid placements. No brand can pay to rank higher on Simscanner.

 Sources and retrieval dates

 Every factual claim about Thailand's networks, regulator and SIM-registration rules on this page is traceable to a public source below.
-Brand plan figures are not sourced here and remain pending verification.
+Brand plan figures are not sourced here and remain a modelled estimate.
 See also our methodology.

 1. Wikipedia — “Telecommunications in Thailand” (operators AIS, True, dtac, NT; regulator NBTC) https://en.wikipedia.org/wiki/Telecommunications_in_Thailand Retrieved 30 May 2026